xopto/pyxopto/docs/source/mcml/simulator_options.rst

   than the voxel size of the deposition / fluence grid, i.e. there is on average at least one deposition event per voxel traversal.

+* :py:class:`~xopto.mcbase.mcoptions.McUseFluenceCache`
+  (default is :py:class:`~xopto.mcbase.mcoptions.McUseFluenceCache.off`) -
+  can be used to enable software cache for the fluence accumulator.
+  Fluence cache will improve performance for configuration of deposition voxels, where there is a high likelihood that consecutive weight depositions will go into the same fluence accumulator or where the global memory bandwidth presents the main performance limiting factor.
 * :py:class:`~xopto.mcbase.mcoptions.McUseNativeMath`
   (default is :py:class:`~xopto.mcbase.mcoptions.McUseNativeMath.off`) -
+  can be used to enable half-precision math functions.
+Half-precision usually gives some performance benefit, but at a significantly reduced precision.
+Use this option with care!
+The half-precision math and native math :py:class:`~xopto.mcbase.mcoptions.McUseNativeMath` options are mutually excluding.
+Ony one of the two options can be enabled at any given time.
+If both options are enabled, the native math option takes precedence.
+* :py:class:`~xopto.mcbase.mcoptions.McUseHalfMath`
+  (default is :py:class:`~xopto.mcbase.mcoptions.McUseHalfMath.off`) -
   can be used to enable device-native math functions.
 Native math usually gives some performance benefit, but might not be fully compliant with precisions defined by the IEEE standards.
+  The half-precision math :py:class:`~xopto.mcbase.mcoptions.McUseHalfMath` and native math options are mutually excluding.
+Ony one of the two options can be enabled at any given time.
+If both options are enabled, the native math option takes precedence.

 * :py:class:`~xopto.mcbase.mcoptions.McIntLutMemory`
   (default is :py:attr:`~xopto.mcbase.mcoptions.McIntLutMemory.constant_mem`) -